vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487B/20487B_MOD01_DEMO.md

 32. Click the current trip from Seattle to New York.
 33. On the **Current Trip** page, right-click or swipe from the bottom of the screen to display the app bar, and then click **Media**.
 34. On the **Media** page, right-click or swipe from the bottom of the screen to display the app bar.
-35. Show students the availablebuttons, and explain that you can upload images and videos to Azure Storage, and share them with other clients.
+35. Show students the available buttons, and explain that you can upload images and videos to Azure Storage, and share them with other clients.
 36. Inform the students that they will implement the upload and download features in the upcoming labs.

    >**Note** : Do not click the upload buttons, because you have not created any Azure Storage accounts yet.
 If you click any of the upload buttons, the app will fail and close.